looker-open-source/actions/README.md

 * `git checkout -b aryeh/my-awesome-feature` # creates a branch called `aryeh/my-awesome-feature` and switches to it
 * `git push heroku aryeh/my-awesome-feature:master` # pushes your branch to Heroku and runs it

+See below for instructions on how to add your integration service to a Looker instance.

 You can test that the integration server is running by going to your Heroku application URL.
 If you need to view logs at any time, you can run: